 This is sometimes called self-plagiarism or multiple submission.
 You cannot re-use work that you have submitted for assessment in any course at any university.
 Copying from your own work is the same as copying from someone else's work.
-It is plagiarism.

 This happens when you try to explain another author's ideas in your own words, but your wording remains too close to the original text.
 This is poor scholarship and amounts to plagiarism.

 This is when you paraphrase another person's work but do not acknowledge the source.
 This is plagiarism.

 Misrepresenting and misquoting

 When you cite a source correctly but misrepresent what that source claimed.
 You may have not understood the original source and have inadvertently misrepresented the author's ideas.
 This is poor scholarship.
 Alternatively, you may have deliberately taken the words or ideas of an author out of context to support your argument.
 This is extremely poor scholarship and could constitute academic misconduct.

 When a large proportion of your work is based on a single source or author, it may be that you have not read widely enough or considered other viewpoints on the topic.
 This is poor scholarship.